Sonni Ali: Domestic policies

 In addition to external enemies, Sunni Ali fought campaigns against the Fulani of Massina and other nomadic peoples raiding within his borders.
 His main capital was Gao, but he was also based at Kukiya, Kabara, and Tindirma at different times depending on where he was campaigning.
 Sunni Ali ruled over both urban Muslims and rural non-Muslims at a time when the traditional co-existence of different beliefs was being challenged.
 His adherence to African animism while also professing Islam leads some writers to describe him as outwardly or nominally Muslim.
 However, he did observe the Islamic prayers, fasted and gave alms.
 Toby Green notes that, he did not "permit the acceptance of Sharī’a in Songhay, and he saw no barrier to enslaving Muslims."
 That none of this prevented the Songhay empire expanding so rapidly under his leadership therefore posed a serious ideological and political challenge to the scholars of Timbuktu, who reacted with concomitant fury in their texts regarding him.
 As Al-Maghīlī put it, “he used to worship idols, believe in the soothsayers’ [pronouncements], seek help from magicians, and venerate certain trees and stones by slaughtering at them and by giving alms.”

 However, Toby Green further notes that "Sonni Ali’s relationship with the Muslim clerics was not quite so brutal as this picture portrays," where even Al-Sa’dī recognised that “despite his bad treatment of the scholars, Sunni ‘Ali acknowledged their worth, and showed kindness and respect to some of them.
 He would say, ‘were it not for the scholars, life would not be so pleasant or agreeable.”
-Furthermore, Funeal stelae from Kukiya, however, cast some doubt on the chroniclers criticism of Sunni Ali, as they were writing on behalf of the Askias who had overthrown the Sunni dynasty.
+Furthermore, funeral stelae from Kukiya, however, cast some doubt on the chroniclers criticism of Sunni Ali, as they were writing on behalf of the Askias who had overthrown the Sunni dynasty.

 Death and succession

 His death, on November 6, 1492, is a matter of conjecture.
-According to the Tarikh al-Sudan, Ali drowned while crossing the Niger River.
+According to the Tarikh al-Sudan, Ali drowned in a boating accident while crossing the Niger River.
 Oral tradition believes he was killed by his sister's son, Askia Muhammad Ture.
 Sonni Ali's son, Sunni Baru, was immediately proclaimed king of Songhay by the army commanders, but he was challenged by Askia because Baru was not seen as a faithful Muslim.
 Askia eventually defeated Sunni Baru and took power.